oykusahin/interview/README.md

 # Wasteer Task
 This repository is created for the technical interview for Wasteer.
 The task description is as follows:

 In this README.md you will find the solutions steps that were taken while solving the problems in the given task.
+I wanted to avoid spagetti code, therefore, I tried to use OOP paradigm as much as possible.
+However, since the task requires a demo for the fps most of the solution consists of Python scripts.

 ### Steps: